top of page

 Hunter Water Projects 2025 - 2026

-Fatbergs to Freshwater is an inaugural arts + science education initiative.
+This is an inaugural arts + science education initiative.

-Exhibition & documenting the old Tomago Water treatment plant.
+Arts Project Documenting the old Tomago Water treatment plant.

-PART 1: Documenting the Old Tomago Water Treatment Plant
+Documenting the Old Tomago Water Treatment Plant

 Newcastle Art Space (NAS) has partnered with Hunter Water to document the old Tomago Water Treatment Plant prior to its demolition.
 This project captures an important chapter in the region’s water history, highlighting the infrastructure, people and processes that supported the Hunter community for decades.